 2. An apprenticeship contract is a contract of employment under HSWA section 53(1) - see Status of Workers - Introduction section.

 3. The legal status of a director is that of an office-holder and an agent of the company.
 A director could also be an employee, self-employed, or neither.
 Information identifying a director of any particular company is available from Companies House.

-6. Inspectors will be able to use their section 20 powers, if necessary, to require companies to disclose the service contracts of their directors8 or notes and minutes of meetings9 so that they can be inspected and/or copies taken of them.
+5. Inspectors will be able to use their section 20 powers, if necessary, to require companies to disclose the service contracts of their directors or notes and minutes of meetings so that they can be inspected and/or copies taken of them.

-7. A non-executive director is more likely to be self-employed, although the circumstances of each case should still be assessed.
-Self-employed is defined by section 52 HSWA in very wide terms as an individual, who does work for their own gain or reward, otherwise than under a contract of employment, regardless of whether or not they employ others.
+6. A non-executive director is more likely to be self-employed, although the circumstances of each case should still be assessed.
+Self-employed is defined by section 53 HSWA in very wide terms as an individual who does work for their own gain or reward, otherwise than under a contract of employment, regardless of whether or not they employ others.

 a situation where casual work is taken on for a short period, such as holiday work for students, when the hours and conditions of the work are stipulated by the 'employer', although this is often only verbally; such arrangements would normally give rise to a contract of employment.

-13. In one case 14, a general labourer was engaged by a firm of builders and was expressly told that he was working as part of a "lump" labour force.
+11. In one case 3, a general labourer was engaged by a firm of builders and was expressly told that he was working as part of a "lump" labour force.
 He was paid an hourly rate without deductions for tax and national insurance, but was provided with tools and was subject to the day-to-day control of the site agent with regard to what to do and where to do it.
-The court held that the labourer was an employee of the building firm despite the express intention of the parties that he was to be a self-employed labour-only subcontractor.
+The court held that the labourer was an employee of the building firm despite discussions between the parties which may have suggested that their intention was that he was to be a self-employed labour-only subcontractor.

-20. In one case16, it was held that there was no contract of employment where:
+18. In one case5, it was held that there was no contract of employment where: